What to do in Orange?

 A unique heritage

-In addition to discovering the Orangeois heritage, do not hesitate to get lost in the region and discover treasures that the whole world envies us: the surrounding vineyards and their prestigious appellations, Avignon and the Palais des Papes, the Dentelles de Montmirail, Isle sur Sorgue, Le sentier des Ocres…
+In addition to discovering the heritage of Orange, feel free to explore the region and uncover treasures the whole world envies: the surrounding vineyards and their prestigious appellations, Avignon and the Palais des Papes, the Dentelles de Montmirail, Isle-sur-Sorgue, the Ochre Trail…

 So many reasons to extend your stay at the Grand Hôtel d'Orange.